 w.
-If the transit agency's report contains data for PT services and assurances of the data for those services are not included, obtain a copy of the IAS-FFA regarding data for the PT service.
+If the transit agency's report contains data for purchased transportation services and the procedures in this auditor's review were not applied to the purchased transportation services, obtain a copy of the IAS-FFA regarding data for the purchased transportation service.
 Attach a copy of the statement to the report.
-Note as an exception if the transit agency does not have an Independent Auditor Statement for the PT data.
+Note as a negative finding if the purchased transportation services were not included in this auditor's review, and the transit agency also does not have an Independent Auditor Statement for the purchased transportation data.